How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 The server now supports login using the admin account with key-based SSH authentication and administrative privileges via sudo.

-Case 2: Deploying from a cloud-compatible image with customization
+Scenario 2: Deploying from a cloud-compatible image with customization

 This section explains how to customize a vendor-provided cloud-compatible image before uploading it to the customer portal.

-Since these images already include cloud-init, you only apply your changes and save the updated image.
 These images already include cloud-init, so you can configure the VM, install software, adjust system settings, create users, and then save the updated image for deployment.

 - Download the vendor's cloud image

-- Create cloud-init configuration (
+Create a cloud-init configuration (

 user-dataandmeta-data) and generate the seed.iso- See Cloud-init setup